worktheclock/replit.github.io/Teams/projectCopying.md

-# Team and Project Sharing
+# Copying Projects to Other Teams

 Teachers can bulk copy and share projects to any Team.
-This feature is useful for a single teacher managing multiple classes or for sharing curricula with your colleagues.
+This feature is useful for a single teacher managing multiple classes, sharing curricula with your colleagues, or duplicating projects from one semester to the next.
 Sharing and bulk copying is managed using a secure private link that is created by the team admin.

 Follow the steps below: